rrvt/LeePass/LeePass/README.md

 ## Updates

+### 4/14/25 Update

+Added commands to remove redundant groups, former last pass imports (&lt;tags&gt;), and all backup group entries.
+Fixed the icon to look a little like a safe.

 ### 4/11/25 Update

 Add a command to remove duplicates (title, url and username are the same, the most recent created